Super-Protocol/docs/docs/cli/commands/tokens/index.md

 ---

-This command group contains commands to manage SPPI and BNB tokens.
+This group contains commands to manage SPPI and BNB tokens.

-SPPI tokens are necessary to pay for orders in Super Protocol.
+SPPI tokens are necessary to pay for <a id="order"><span className="dashed-underline">orders</span></a> in Super Protocol.
 BNB tokens are necessary for processing transactions on the opBNB blockchain.

 ## Commands